Principal Component Analysis based frameworks for efficient missing data imputation algorithms: Introduction

 \section{Introduction}

-Despite recent efforts in directly handling missing data \citep{lipton2016modeling, che2018recurrent, ghazi2018robust, NGUYEN20211}, missing data imputation approaches \citep{buuren2010mice, yoon2018gain, garg2018dl} remain commonly used.
-This is because directly handling missing data can be complicated and usually are developed for specific target problems or models, while imputation can be more versatile.
-Specifically, an important advantage of imputation is that the imputed data becomes \emph{complete}, i.e., no longer have any missing value.
+Despite recent efforts in directly handling missing data \cite{nguyen4260235pmf,NGUYEN20211,lipton2016modeling}, imputation approaches \cite{buuren2010mice,yoon2018gain} remain widely used.
+This is because directly handling missing data can be complicated and usually are developed for specific target problems or models.
+Meanwhile, imputation can be more versatile as it makes the data \emph{complete}, i.e., no longer have any missing values.
 Therefore, it is easier to continue with other preprocessing steps, analysis, and data visualizations.
-Furthermore, one can deploy many models and choose the best one by using the available packages or software tools for non-missing data.
-Meanwhile, directly handling missing data strategies do not have these advantages.
-They are more complicated and not that readily available.
+Meanwhile, directly handling missing data strategies are often more complicated and not that readily available.

-Many techniques have been developed for missing data imputation, ranging from traditional techniques such as MICE \citep{buuren2010mice}, K-Nearest Neighbors to recent machine learning/deep learning techniques such as GAIN \citep{yoon2018gain}, DL-GSA \citep{garg2018dl}.
-However, many of them can be computationally expensive for big datasets.
-For example, experiments in \citep{NGUYEN2022108082} show that under their experiment settings, for Fashion MNIST \citep{xiao2017fashion}, a dataset of 70,000 samples and 784 features, the MICE \citep{buuren2010mice} and missForest \citep{stekhoven2012missforest} techniques are unable to finish the imputation process within three hours of running for a missing rate (the ratio between the number of missing entries versus the total number entries in the dataset) of 20\%.
-Since datasets nowadays are trending towards larger sizes \citep{li2017feature}, with hundreds of thousands of features \citep{guyon2007competitive}, it is necessary to speed up the available imputation techniques.
+Many techniques have been developed for missing data imputation \cite{buuren2010mice,yoon2018gain,vu2023conditional}, most of them are computationally expensive for big datasets.
+For example, experiments in \cite{NGUYEN2022108082} show that under their experiment settings, for Fashion MNIST , a dataset of 70,000 samples and 784 features, MICE \cite{buuren2010mice} and missForest \cite{stekhoven2012missforest} are unable to finish the imputation process within three hours for a missing rate (the ratio between the number of missing entries versus the total number entries in the dataset) of 20\%.
+Since datasets nowadays are trending towards larger sizes, with hundreds of thousands of features \cite{guyon2007competitive}, it is crucial to speed up the available imputation techniques.
+Taking into account resource consumption and availability such speed up cannot be achieved by only providing more and better hardware but by the development of new methods.